Emily Ann Roberts: The Voice

 Roberts' music career started in 2015, with her appearance on season 9 of NBC's The Voice, where she got a two chair turn during the auditions, when she chose to be part of Blake Shelton's team on the show.
-Her renditions of the songs, "Blame It on Your Heart", "Why Not Me", and "She's Got You", during show, charted on the Billboard magazine chart, where they placed at Nos.
-43, 33, and 21 respectively on the Hot Country Songs chart.
+Her renditions of the songs, "Blame It on Your Heart", "Why Not Me", and "She's Got You", during show, charted on the Billboard magazine chart, where they placed at No. 43, No. 33, and No. 21 respectively on the Hot Country Songs chart.
 She performed, "In the Garden", on the program, where it placed at No. 14 on the Hot Christian Songs chart.

 Roberts finished in second place on the finale to Jordan Smith from Team Adam.